 Smaller, More Frequent Meals

 A smaller meal is less work for the gut.
 This is a trade-off.
-Feeding more often means less digestive rest between meals … and so slower healing.
+Feeding more often means less digestive rest between meals … but slower healing.

 Find a balance.
-Ideally, as the acid reflux heals and your dog can handle larger meals without triggering symptoms, you can move towards feeding at one end of the day only.
+Ideally, as the acid reflux heals, your dog can handle larger meals without triggering symptoms.
+Then you can move towards feeding at one end of the day.

 Leaner Cuts Of Meat

 Lower fat meats are easier to digest.

-Chicken breasts with the skin and all visible fat trimmed are one of the leanest cuts of meat you can offer.
+Skinless chicken breast with visible fat trimmed is one of the leanest cuts of meat you can offer.
 Trim fat pockets from chicken carcasses if that’s what you’re feeding as your edible bone quotient.

-I still give lamb necks as recreational bones … but since they’re very fatty, I cut a lot of fat off and don’t feed them too often.
+I still give lamb necks as recreational bones.
+Since they’re very fatty, I cut off a lot of fat and don’t feed them too often.

 Fresh whole sardines can be a more digestible option for edible bone while your dog’s digestion is compromised.
-However, sardines are also an oily fish, so if they aggravate your dog’s reflux, avoid them.
+However, sardines are an oily fish.
+If they aggravate your dog’s reflux, avoid them.

 Be Patient And Persistent

 Maybe you’re contemplating how to treat your dog’s acid reflux.
 Or maybe your dog is stuck on the merry-go-round of drugs and you want to get off.

-It will take time, there is no quick fix.
-But Shiva’s experience is testament to the fact that canine acid reflux can be healed.
+It will take time; there’s no quick fix … each dog is different.
+But Shiva’s experience is testament to the fact that you can heal canine acid reflux.
 You need to remove the cause and support the body’s natural regenerative processes by what and how you feed.

 Acid reflux in dogs is more common than you might think.
 There are even social media groups devoted to the problem.
-So remember, you’re not alone.
+Just remember, you’re not alone.